In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 “The future of work requires that we think about what work should be real-time, and what should be anytime" – Javier Hernandez, Principal Researcher at Microsoft.

-We develop solutions for the future of work and are piloting a similar solution, which has greatly helped our team.
-If you're on Slack, you can soon download our Slack Plugin "Lexi Daily."
-It allows team members to share daily updates about their priorities.
+If you're on Slack, you can download our Slack Plugin "Lexi Daily" which lets team members to share daily updates about their priorities.

 We have found that recurring updates about team members' priorities and scope help us in three key ways: